 If you are using tap water in your aquarium, then you need to do regular testing.
 Tap water contains a high level of chlorine.
-Although the chemicals are safe for your consumption, it could spell trouble when your fish consume them.
+Although these chemicals are safe for human consumption, it could spell trouble when you use it in your fish tank.

 If you notice any presence of chlorine in the water, treat it with a suitable de-chlorinator.
 Ensure the chlorine level is maintained at zero.
 Some of the symptoms of chlorine poisoning include distress fish, gills with a whitish tinge, and irrational quick and jerky movements in fish.

 You must maintain an ideal PH level in your tank.
 The only way to be sure of the PH level is by testing the water.
 The right PH level for your tank should range from 6.8 to 7.6.
 However, some fish need a higher or lower PH level.

 Therefore, it is important to check the appropriate PH level for the species of fish you are keeping.
 To maintain a good PH level, you need to change the water in your tank regularly.
 Breakdown of organic materials usually degrades the water level over time.